hackedpassword/UltimaV-tileset/README.md

 ## Updates

 True Ultima V rivers and edges have been created.
 Very hacky/tricky under Unciv limitations, but overall accomplished!
 This completes the purge of all hex-based graphics.
 Demo images to come of the new edges.
+Minor precision tweaks to follow.

 # UltimaV-tileset
 Retro tileset graphics mod for the Ultima V map [Britannia](https://github.com/hackedpassword/Nextgen-Maps#britannia-overworld), and a component of the (wip) U5 mod.